NiccoloSalvini/thesis/docs/07-model_fitting.md

 In order to make the distribution of the response i.e. price (per month in €) approximately Normal it is applied a $log_{10}$ transformation (further transformation would have better Normalized data i.e. Box-Cox [@boxcox] and Yeo-Johnson [@yeojohnson] however they over complicate interpretability).
-Moreover all of the numerical covariatesd i.e. condominium, and sqmeter, have already been prepared in \@ref(prep) and are further standardized and scaled.
-No assessment neither validation set are retained since it is going to be fitted a LOOCV (refer to \@ref(criticism)) within the `inla()` function call.
+Moreover all of the numerical covariates e.g. _condominium_, _sqmeter_ and _photosnum_ have already been prepared in \@ref(prep) and are further standardized and scaled.
 The Locations are represented in map plot \@ref(fig:ggmap) within the borders of the Municipality of Milan.
 At first the borders shapefile is imported from [GeoPortale Milano](https://geoportale.comune.milano.it/sit/open-data/).
 The corresponding CRS is in UTM (i.e. Eastings and Northings) which differs from the spatial covariates extracted (lat and long).
-Therefore the spatial entity needs to be rescaled and reprojected to a new CRS.
+Therefore the spatial entity needs to be rescaled and reprojected to the new CRS.
 In the end the latitude and the longitude points are overlayed to the borders as in figure \@ref(fig:ggmap).

 <div class="figure">